FAForever/wiki-pages/Theming.md

 3. FXML files (they are similar to HMTL) that define the layout If a file is not in your theme the client will use the default ones as a fallback.
 So try to only provide files you really changed.
 This increases compatibility with future versions.
 All this files from `src/main/resources/theme` in the client can be overwritten with your own.

 [That's](https://github.com/FAForever/downlords-faf-client/tree/develop/src/main/resources/theme) where you can find files that can be overwritten.

+### CSS

+Java FX uses CSS to style the application.
+Be aware that it uses special properties, that can be found in the java fx [documentation](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/doc-files/cssref.html).
+You probably want to make changes to the `style.css` file found in `src/main/resources/theme`.
+You can either provide that very file or better provide the `style_extension.css` and overwrite values from `style.css` there.
+The later version increases compatibility with future versions.

+### Images
+Are in `images/*` just provide your own.

+### FXML Files

+Try to avoid changing fxml files.
+This might make your theme fragile.
+Rather try to give certain items styleclasses.
+We are happy to accept Pull Requests that simply add styleclasses.
+You can then style them in the css.
+Although if you want major changes to layout that is a valid strategy.
+The fxml files still need to fit on their Controllers though.
+That would be something for an advanced theme.

+## Example

+[Here](https://github.com/FAForever/downlords-faf-client/files/4967300/Alex.zip) is a simple theme that sets accent color to green.